 - A. The work of this section includes the coating of all interior surfaces, and the painting of all exterior surfaces on new tanks. - B. The bid items related to rehabilitation of elements of the existing tank(s) are for work to be performed as identified as necessary by the tank inspection report.
 The bid items are intended to set a competitive unit price for this work.
-The Contractor will be paid for the amount of rehabilitation actually performed. - C. The work covered by these specifications shall consist of the rehabilitation of one or two 62,000 gallon welded steel water ground storage tanks as awarded by the Owner.
-The tanks are 24 feet tall by 21 feet in diameter.
+The Contractor will be paid for the amount of rehabilitation actually performed. - C. The work covered by these specifications shall consist of the new pipe penetrations on welded steel water ground storage tanks as awarded by the Owner.
 The rehabilitation work shall be sequenced as follows: - 1.
 Isolate one tank from service and drain.
 One of the tanks shall remain in operation at all times. - 2.
-Visual inspection of the tank roof, floor, sidewalls, roof supports and rafters for corrosion and other integral deficiencies for both tanks in which shall be performed by a certified NACE inspector. - 3.
-Provide a written report of the inspection for both tanks including repair/rehabilitation recommendations based on the inspection to the Engineer.
-The report shall be prepared by a Professional Engineer licensed to practice in the State of New Mexico. - 4.
-Make the necessary repairs to each tank as recommended by the Engineer and approved by the Owner. - 5.
-Prepare all interior tank surfaces for coating. - 6.
+If there is only one tank at the tank site, contractor shall provide a temporary tank to ensure adequate supply for the community while tank improvements are made. - 3.
+Prepare all damaged interior tank surfaces for coating. - 4.
 Coat interior and exterior surfaces as specified herein.

 - A. Related Sections: - 1.
-Section 33 13 13 Water Storage Tank Disinfection.
+Section 33 13 13 Water Storage Tank Disinfection. - 2.
+Section 33 16 35 Water Storage Tank Modifications